-I had every intention of finishing this post Monday but got sidetracked by contract work for other people, Barefoot Skinny’s Joke night at Roadkill barand watching Dexter on netflix – all very valid things.
-Since it was not raining yesterday I bumped this till today.
+I had every intention of finishing this post Monday but got sidetracked by contract work for other people, Barefoot Skinny’s Joke night at Roadkill bar and watching Dexter on Netflix – all very valid things.
+Since it was not raining yesterday I bumped this until today.

-Often people think with Belize rainy season that we get all day rain, this is not usually so.
+Often people think that Belize rainy season brings all day rains during the rainy season, but this is not usually so.
 We tend to short heavy bursts of rain over all day every day downpours.
-It is also common for longer rain showers to be at night, last night was a classic example, it rained off and on all night.
+It is also common for longer rain showers to be at night.
+Last night was a classic example; it rained off and on all night.
 The rain and wind was heavy enough for me to keep the east facing windows closed and the one north facing window that I keep open in the guest bathroom.

 I added the picture above cause I thought the guy was cute, well what I can see of him anyways.
 I like his dry bag cause it has a shoulder strap on it which mine does not.
 It just occurred to me I should ask Kate at Sew What if she can add one without taking away from the waterproof aspect of the bag.

 I have the exact dry bag above, scored it on eBay for $13.98 plus shipping.
 There were pages of options to choose from.
 I selected this one based on the fact that Forrest said not all dry bags are created equal and I knew that Cat is a trusted name and they would not have a crap dry bag with their logo on it.
 It has worked very well so far when I wanted to keep my things dry.
 I bought it specifically for boat travel and rain – used it more on boats than in rainy season but that may be subject to change soon.